jthurne/dotfiles/README.md

 I looked at a lot of different dotfile repositories, and ultimately I thought [Zach Holman's dotfiles](https://github.com/holman/dotfiles) were the best fit for me.
-I found Holmna's dotfiles structure to be organized and easy to understand and navigate.
+I found Holman's dotfiles to be well organized and easy to understand and navigate.

 If you're interested in the philosophy behind why projects like these are awesome, you might want to [read Zach Holman's blog post on the